 Now let’s get back to my vintage decor for Christmas.

-Sometimes, the things I find are definitely Christmasy, like this vintage sports gear.
+Sometimes, the things I find are definitely Christmasy or wintry, like this vintage sports gear.

 Or my collection of Shiny Brite ornaments.

 I just love a tree all decorated in vintage glass ornaments.